danielefongo/yson/README.md

 - `&describe/0`, to build the object description.
 - `&resolvers/0`, to build the object resolvers tree.

-that can be combined with the modules `Graphy.Builder` and `Graphy.Walker`.
+that can be combined with the modules `Graphy.Builder` and `Graphy.Parser`.

 ### Create query